Selbi182/ListeningPartyBot/README.md

 ![grafik](https://user-images.githubusercontent.com/8850085/227275051-059da934-8b85-47ee-9230-a43d0c1d7f6d.png)

 And that's it!
 From here on out, the bot will provide detailed information about whichever song is currently playing in a synchronized manner.
-Where possible, it will also display some additional information of the current song from last.fm's wiki:
+When possible, it will also display some additional information of the current song from last.fm's wiki:

 ![grafik](https://user-images.githubusercontent.com/8850085/227275284-484c228c-859f-455b-9349-e1a1a4fb98ac.png)